ClaireLimesand/weekend-redux-feedback-loop/README.md

 # Redux Feedback Loop

 ## Description
 Duration: weekend sprint

+A user inputs feedback which they can then review on the DOM before sending it off to the database.
+This was my first project using Redux, and it was a fun one to start with!

 ## Prerequesites
 None

 ## Usage
-1. Enter your feedback into the input fields as prompted
+1. Enter your feedback between 1 and 5
+2. Leave a comment
+    a.
+If the comment field is left blank it will be displayed as "No comments were left"
-2. Review your feedback and click 'Submit' to send it to the database
+3. Review your feedback and click 'Submit' to send it to the database

 ## Built With
 React, Redux, SQL, Javascript, CSS